Beliavsky/Fortran-code-on-GitHub/README.md

 ## Computational Fluid Dynamics
 [2DEulerSolver](https://github.com/FrostyNip/2DEulerSolver): numerically solve the Euler equations over a channel with a bump using Jameson scheme finite volume analysis, by FrostyNip

+[2DHydro](https://github.com/sudarshanphy/2DHydro): solve 2D Euler equations for simple systems and create videos of the simulations with Python, by Sudarshan Neopane

 [adflow](https://github.com/mdolab/adflow): flow solver developed by the MDO Lab at the University of Michigan.
 It solves the compressible Euler, laminar Navier–Stokes and Reynolds-averaged Navier–Stokes equations using structured multi-block and overset meshes.

 [Advanced Finite Difference flow solver with Multiple Resolution and Phase-Field implementations (AFiD-MuRPhFi)](https://github.com/chowland/AFiD-MuRPhFi): highly parallel application for simulating canonical flows in a channel domain, by Chris Howland